 The move from restaurant food and cooking in chalets to a Heston-owned gastropub meant Pete would experience yet another type of cooking, especially considering the number of diners.
 ‘I’d worked to a Michelin standard before but that was at restaurants doing thirty-five covers, whereas you’d get into The Hind’s Head in the morning and they’d say ‘OK, we’ve got 100 booked in for today’.
 It was a bit of a shock!
 What really stood out was the sheer amount of detail and technical work that went into every dish.
 When the diner gets something like the chicken, ham and leek pie it looks quite simple and rustic, but there’s an awful lot of work that goes on behind the scenes to make it taste the way it does.’

-Rapidly rising to the challenge, Pete steadily rose through the ranks at The Hind’s Head, being made sous chef, then senior sous chef and finally head chef in November 2017.
+Rapidly rising to the challenge, Pete steadily rose through the ranks at The Hind’s Head, being made sous chef, then senior sous chef, head chef in November 2017 and executive head chef in 2021.
 Being his first head chef job, Pete was entirely focused on maintaining the quality of the food during the first few months, and is now firmly established as the head of the kitchen.
 ‘I have free reign to come up with ideas and put dishes forward for the menu, although it takes quite a bit of time for that to happen because we like to ensure everything about a dish is perfect before it’s served to customers,’ he says.
 ‘Now that I’m settled in we’re working on a couple of things which will come onto the menu in the coming months, and we’re always refining and tweaking existing dishes to ensure they’re as good as they can be.’

 Working at a restaurant like The Hind’s Head, which is owned by Heston Blumenthal and is part of The Fat Duck Group is slightly different to other head chef jobs.
 With various development kitchens across the road from the restaurant and the input of people such as Heston himself and Ashley Palmer-Watts, there’s a more collaborative method of implementing changes to the menu and introducing new dishes.
 But Pete has proven himself a more than capable head chef, ensuring The Hind’s Head continues to be a destination restaurant that serves incredible British classics with a quirky Heston twist.
 The dishes themselves might look simple, but the amount of work that goes into ensuring every plate that leaves the pass is as perfect as can be is astounding.